hainayanda/Draftsman/README.md

 * `func apply() -> [NSLayoutConstraint]`
 * `func build() -> [NSLayoutConstraint]`

-the difference between two is `apply` will activate the constraints but `build` will only create constraints without activate it.
-Apply return value is discardable so its optional for you to use the created `NSLayoutConstraint` or not.
+the difference between the two is `apply` will activate the constraints but `build` will only create constraints without activating it.
+Apply return value is discardable so it's optional for you to use the created `NSLayoutConstraint` or not.

 You could always create a `UIViewController` or `UIView` and implements `Planned` protocol, and call `applyPlan()` whenever you want the plan to be applied: